oscar-macias/Fermi_GC_limits/README.md

 In particular, this script reads in the log-like data for the Draco dSph and dumps out the 95% CL upper limits on $<\sigma v>$ as a function of DM mass, but can be easily expanded to reproduce the full results in the paper above.

-To run the code execute :
+To run the code execute:
 ```console
 python draco_test.py --channel=0 --ignore
 ```